kubernetes/enhancements/keps/sig-network/4974-deprecate-endpoints/README.md

 we believe that this will have no ill effects in a vanilla Kubernetes cluster (though, currently, it will cause the e2e tests to fail).

+(UPDATE: This turned out to be wrong: While kube-proxy had stopped using Endpoints years ago, kube-apiserver still used Endpoints rather than EndpointSlices for webhooks, aggregated API servers, and `kubectl port-forward` to services.
+As of Kubernetes 1.37, these cases have all been fixed to use EndpointSlices.)

 ### Formal Deprecation of `v1.Endpoints`

 We will add comments to `v1.Endpoints` and `v1.EndpointsList`